h3xar0n/my_security_plus/README.md

   - Containerization is the most efficient of any of the options listed, but it doesn’t allow each VM to have its own OS since all containers share the same host OS.
 #### VM sprawl avoidance
 #### VM escape protection
+* If one virtual machine is compromised, the negative effects can be compartmentalized and not spread to the other virtual machines on the same server.
+The keyword here is “can”.
+Virtual machines on the same server can be compromised if the attacker performs a VM escape, or if the other virtual machines have the same type of vulnerability.
+Virtual machines can be hacked, just like physical servers.
+Each virtual machine has its own operating system and therefore must be patched.
 #### Cloud storage
 #### Cloud deployment models:
 * SaaS